Newton Abbot East – West shared use path

 Costs and funding

-The funding will come from a number of sources including the government’s National Productivity Investment Fund, Local Transport Plan, The Heart of South West Local Enterprise Partnership (as part of the Houghton Barton package) and developer contributions through Teignbridge District Council’s Community Infrastructure Levy.
+The funding will come from several sources including the government’s National Productivity Investment Fund, Local Transport Plan, The Heart of the South West Local Enterprise partnership and developer contributions through Teignbridge District Council’s Community Infrastructure Levy.

 Frequently asked questions